forcedotcom/mcp-hosted/README.md

 ## Submitting Feedback on the Beta

 This feature is currently in open **Beta**, enabling customers to opt-in to test this feature set before the GA release.
-Please submit feedback through this repo’s **[Issues](../../issues)**.
-Issues to help us refine configuration, authentication, and runtime behavior before GA.
+Please submit feedback through this repo’s **[Issues](../../issues)** to help us refine configuration, authentication, and runtime behavior before GA.

 - 🧩 **Connectivity & Authentication Help** – Use the issue form titled **“🔐 Cannot Connect / Authentication Help”** if you encounter trouble connecting your MCP client.
 - 🐞 **Bug or Documentation Fix** – Use the relevant template under **New Issue**.